RTCupid/MandelbrotFractal/README.md

 ## Conclusion

 The results show that the use of intrinsics allows to optimize programs, especially it is effective when the same calculations are performed for a lot of data.
+My version with intrinsics showed a 1.19x increase in FPS.
+However increase of fps after using intrinsics less than expected.
+This is probably due to the fact that with optimization key -O2 compiler optimized common version using xmm registers to vectorization some calculations.
+Also it could be due to a flaw in my intrinsics function, for example bigger number of variables, which caused the processor to read some data from memory during calculations.

 ## Appendix